Bin-Detective/bindetective-backend/contenthandle.md

 ### Authentication

-All endpoints require an authorization token in the request header.
+some endpoints require an authorization token in the request header.

-- Header: `Authorization: Bearer <idToken>`
+- Header: `Content-type: application/json`

 ### Endpoints